 Trout Schnitzel with Spaetzle and Mustard Caper Cream Sauce

 What is October without Octoberfest?
 And what is Schnitzel without Spaetzle?
-Today’s crispy Trout Schnitzel Recipe and Spaetzle Recipe from Asheville’s Red Stag Grill will have you kicking up your Bavarian heals.
+Today’s crispy Trout Schnitzel Recipe and Spaetzle Recipe, Trout Schnitzel with Spaetzle and Mustard Caper Cream Sauce, from Asheville’s Red Stag Grill will have you kicking up your Bavarian heals.

 One of my favorite parts about writing A Spicy Perspective, is getting to share all the wonderful experiences and food-finds I come across.
 Especially those right here in my beautiful hometown Asheville, North Carolina.

 I recently had the privilege of participating in an Octoberfest Tasting Dinner at the Grand Bohemian Hotel’s Red Stag Grill.

 The appeal of the Grand Bohemian is not only the prime location, but also the eclectic hunting lodge motif, luxurious rooms, an extensive art collection, impeccable service, and of course, the dining.

 If I were visiting Asheville this fall, this is where I would stay.
 Just so you know…

 The Grand Bohemian’s Red Stag Grill offers casual fine-dining, at it’s best.
 Lt.
 Dan and I have spent many date-nights, anniversaries, and birthdays enjoying the comforting southern-inspired cuisine of Chef Adam Hayes.